 Surrogacy is funded where the woman does not have a uterus, the chance of pregnancy is very low using her own uterus, or carrying a pregnancy would be unsafe for her health.

-Access to publically funded treatment for single men and gay couples and for transgender people has not been specifically defines to the same level, but follows the same principles as for others - which is a biological cause of infertility, sufficient points on the fertility clinic priority access criteria (CPAC), and the simplest treatment which can give a good chance of a child.
+Access to publicly funded treatment for single men and gay couples and for transgender people has not been specifically defined to the same level, but follows the same principles as for others - which is a biological cause of infertility, sufficient points on the fertility clinic priority access criteria (CPAC), and the simplest treatment which can give a good chance of a child.

 We recommend that all parties involved in donor conception and surrogacy actively seek out a fertility counsellor with thorough experience in the area of donation and surrogacy, and take as many sessions as necessary to gain resolution / confidence / understanding.
 Many children have been born - and families created - in New Zealand as a result of these processes.
 Being fully informed and feeling in control of the process will help make the process as positive as possible, and ultimately, benefit the well being of the child.